multiversx/mx-chain-proxy-go/README.md

 - `/address/:address/storage/:key`   (GET) --> returns the value for a given key for an account.
 - `/address/:address/transactions` (GET) --> returns the transactions stored in indexer for a given :address.
 - `/address/:address/esdt` (GET) --> returns the account's ESDT tokens list for the given :address.
-- `/address/:address/esdt/:tokenIdentifier` (GET) --> return the account's balance of a given :address and ESDT token
+- `/address/:address/esdt/:tokenIdentifier` (GET) --> return the token data for a given :address and ESDT token, such as balance and properties

 ### transaction